silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 #### Rules

-* Each narrative must include a significant amount of moral horror.
+* Each narrative must include a significant amount of moral horror
-* Each narrative must include a significant amount of creepiness.
+* Each narrative must include a significant amount of creepiness
-* Avoid gross happenings.
+* Avoid gross happenings
   * This includes:
     * Gruesome violence
     * Body horror
     * Creepy crawlies
-* It is okay for horror to be violent as long as it is not gruesome or any gruesomeness is purely implied.
+* It is okay for horror to be violent as long as it is not gruesome or any gruesomeness is purely implied
   * Examples:
-    * It is okay for a person to get stabbed in the torso.
+    * It is okay for a person to get stabbed in the torso
-    * It is not okay for a person to get stabbed in the eye.
+    * It is not okay for a person to get stabbed in the eye
-      * There could be exceptions to this case such as if a main character losing an eye added a lot to the rest of the story.
+      * There could be exceptions to this case such as if a main character losing an eye added a lot to the rest of the story
-    * It is okay for a person to fall to their death as long as impact is not described.
+    * It is okay for a person to fall to their death as long as impact is not described
 * When horrific things are happening, rely heavily on [implication](#implication) and [euphemisms](#euphemisms).
 * Do not try to scare the audience.
   * It is fine if the audience is scared, but don't try to force it.
 Don't include elements whose purpose is to scare the audience.
-  * It is fine for characters in a narrative to be scared.
+  * It is fine for characters in a narrative to be scared

 ### Ideological Contests